BLopo20/Parkinson-s-Disease-Datasets/README.md

 ### Description

-This dataset provides accelerometer and gyroscope data collected using two smartwatches during clinical assessment of PD paatients, patients with other similar movement disorders and healthy controls.
-The data acquisition was divided into the completion of eletronic questionnaires and the active movemet assessment.
-For the active movement assessment the subjects wore the two smartwatches on their wrists and the sensors recorded data during the performance of 11 movement tasks desiged to provoke subtel changes in movement pathologies and triger tremor characteristics.
-Each of the following tasks was performed for 10 to 20 seconds depending on the task and is associated with a particular ype of tremor:
+This dataset provides accelerometer and gyroscope data collected using two smartwatches during clinical assessment of PD patients, patients with other similar movement disorders, and healthy controls.
+The data acquisition was divided into the completion of electronic questionnaires and the active movement assessment.
+For the active movement assessment, the subjects wore the two smartwatches on their wrists and the sensors recorded data during the performance of 11 movement tasks designed to provoke subtle changes in movement pathologies and trigger tremor characteristics.
+Each of the following tasks was performed for 10 to 20 seconds, depending on the task, and is associated with a particular type of tremor:
 - Resting with closed eyes while sitting (20 seconds) - resting tremor;
 - Resting while patient is calculating serial sevens (20 seconds) - resting tremor;
 - Lift and extend arms (10 seconds) - postural tremor;
 - Remain arms lifted (10 seconds) - postural tremor;
 - Hold 1 kg weight in each hand for 5 seconds - postural tremor;
-- Point index finger to the examiners lifted hand (10 seconds) - kinetic tremor;
+- Point index finger to the examiner's lifted hand (10 seconds) - kinetic tremor;
 - Drink from glass (10 seconds) - kinetic tremor;
 - Cross and extend both arms (10 seconds) - kinetic tremor;
 - Bring both index fingers to each other (10 seconds);
-- Tap own nose with index finger (10 seconds) - inetis tremor;
+- Tap own nose with index finger (10 seconds) - kinetic tremor;
 - Stomp on the ground while having the arms extended (20 seconds) - postural tremor.

-The differential diagnosis (DD) group includes subjects with Atypical Parkinsonism, Essential Tremor, Multiple Sclerosis, or other movement disorders.
+The differential diagnosis (DD) group includes subjects with atypical parkinsonism, essential tremor, multiple sclerosis, or other movement disorders.
 The demographic data of the three groups of subjects is shown in the following table.

 |Characteristic   |PD group (n=276)|HC group (n=79)|DD group (n=114)|
 |-----------------|----------------|---------------|----------------|